 Usage Note: The term nonstandard was introduced by linguists and lexicographers to describe usages and language varieties that had previously been labeled with terms such as vulgar and illiterate.
-Nonstandard is not simply a euphemism but reflects the empirical discovery that the varieties used by low-prestige groups have rich and systematic grammatical structures and that their stigmatization more often reflects a judgment about their speakers rather than any inherent deficiencies in logic or expressive power.
-Note, however, that the use of nonstandard forms is not necessarily restricted to the communities with which they are associated in the public mind.
+Nonstandard is not a euphemism but reflects the empirical discovery that the varieties used by low-prestige groups have rich and systematic grammatical structures and that their stigmatization more often reflects a judgment about their speakers rather than any inherent deficiencies in logic or expressive power.
+Note that the use of nonstandard forms is not necessarily restricted to the communities with which they are associated in the public mind.
 Many educated speakers freely use forms such as can't hardly or ain't I to set a popular or informal tone. • Some dictionaries use the term substandard to describe forms, such as ain't, associated with uneducated speech, while reserving nonstandard for forms such as irregardless, which are common in writing but are still regarded by many as uneducated.
-But substandard is itself susceptible of disparaging interpretation, and most linguists and lexicographers now use only nonstandard, the practice followed in this Dictionary.
+But substandard is often viewed as needlessly or unfairly judgmental, and most linguists and lexicographers now use only nonstandard.

 - Not standard.

 - (linguistics) Not conforming to the language as used by the majority of its speakers.